codefresh-io/docs.codefresh.io/_docs/installation/on-premises/on-prem-configuration.md

     %}

 The table describes the settings for available Codefresh accounts.

-Settings intended for internal use by Codefresh are indicated as such.
+>**NOTE**:
+Settings that are _not_ described in this table are not applicable to on-premises environments and can be ignored.

 {: .table .table-bordered .table-hover}